mobkits/more/Readme.md

 ### new More(el, callback)

-Append `more` to list element `el`, call the callback with a function when more div could be visible.
+Insert `more` after list element `el`, call the callback with a function when more div could be visible.

 Pass true to disable more loading to the function passed to callback.